wistia/wistia-open-docs/_posts/account-setup.md

 Once you save, everything should be switched over for you, and you are now rocking a custom URL!

-{{ "Any links previously shared or videos embedded from your account will still operate as normal." | note }}

 {{ "CNAMEing your domain won't change the name in the embed codes.
+As such, Any links previously shared or videos embedded from your account will still operate as normal.
 Our system isn't designed for customizable embed hosts.
-This will merely change the address where you/viewers can see your Wistia account videos.
-This choice was made because of effect it would have on video loading - essentially, our focus is on your video loading fast." | note }}
+This will merely change the address where you/viewers can see your Wistia account videos." | note }}

 ---